 Suggested by one of our players, Growth goes beyond Pirate, and imposes the rule that you must play the smallest piece possible throughout the game.

 Thus, play starts with i1's, followed by the i2's, v3/i3, and so on.

-At some point, it may be possible to play a larger piece while you still have some smaller pieces remaining.
+At some point, it may be impossible to play your smallest pieces, while there is a place for some larger piece.
 In such a case, you play the larger piece, then revert to the smaller ones when play permits.

 A form of team play which can be a lot of fun.